-What’s the difference between an Open and Limited Edition?
+What’s the difference between an Open and Limited Edition Print?

 A limited-edition print is just what it sounds like – only a limited quantity of a select print will be made and no more will be printed ever again.
 Each print is signed and the print number is shown.
 For example, if only 10 prints are made and you were the third person to purchase the print, it would have the signature and be marked 3/10.
 Keep in mind, there may be a certain number of limited editions in a particular size or paper, toning, etc, and then another batch in another size.
 Since these prints are limited by nature, they’re usually a lot more expensive and usually printed on higher quality archival paper, which also requires considerable more work to produce.
 Limited edition prints on archival paper will last for hundreds of years, however.

 Open edition prints are unlimited in number and can be printed on any size of paper.
-Sometimes they are made to order, sometimes they are printed in batches.
-In my case, I still print these on the paper of your choice which could very well be archival fiber based paper or resin coated paper, and I sign every print.
+Regardless, I only print on the highest quality, museum grade archival fiber based papers.
+I sign every print.
 Should my work ever become valuable, these will be less valuable that a limited-edition print.
-That doesn’t mean you must sacrifice quality or enjoyability however.

 So Which is Better

 It just depends on what you are making the purchase for.
-If you’re making a purchase for decoration purposes, a resin coated print may be just fine.
+If you’re making a purchase for decoration purposes, an unlimited edition print should be no problem because the fact is, I only make a limited amount of these prints whether they are classed as limited editions or not.
 For art collectors who put value in the possibility of the print and artist becoming recognized in the future, a limited edition print should be considered.
 Many artists reserve their best work and materials, paper, etc. for limited edition prints.

 What’s the difference between the Resin Coated, Fiber Based, and Digital Prints?